SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

 the destination, calls `fsync`, and installs the completed file atomically without overwriting an existing preferred filename.
 It returns the business result as JSON, including `received_bytes` so callers can compare the reported byte count with the persisted file size.
+Known preferred-filename conflicts are rejected before request allocation; if a conflict appears after the handshake, the processor drains the input before returning the conflict result.

 ### Deferred launcher